 The Xinja ‘Stash’ savings account has no strings attached, which means you won't need to meet any requirements to be rewarded with the maximum rate.
-You can earn up to 1.80% interest on balances up to $245k.
+You can earn up to 1.50% interest on balances up to $150k.
 Instant account set up is done via the Xinja app and the account must be linked to the Xinja Bank Account.
 For more details, including why it took out a 2020 Mozo Experts Choice Award for Best New Savings Account, read our full Xinja Stash review.

 Xinja Home Loans and Personal Loans

 Xinja Bank has no plans to pause and reflect now that their transaction and savings accounts are in market.
 On the contrary, they are already planning on launching lending products such as Xinja Home Loans and Xinja Personal Loans sometime in 2020.
 In fact, Xinja’s home loans and personal loans are already being tested in-house and, like their savings accounts, they’ve promised simplicity, great rates and some innovative features when they do make them available.